nicola144/personal_site/content/posts/is_review.md

 ### Beyond (explicit) numerical integration

 Let me start going through the applications, beyond explicit numerical integration, where the IS idea is key.
+Most people reading this post likely have a good understanding of how central the idea of Monte Carlo estimation is to countless domains, but not necessarily of IS specifically.

+#### Reinforcement learning

 A classic example is Reinforcement Learning, where the objective function (that needs to be maximized, and not estimated) is an expectation w.r.t. , among other things, something that can be controlled by the algorithm (i.e. , the *policy* of the agent).
 Here, the IS idea can be used to derive certain estimators of the gradient of this objective function (see e.g. [(Tang \& Abbeel, 2010)](https://proceedings.neurips.cc/paper/2010/hash/35cf8659cfcb13224cbd47863a34fc58-Abstract.html)), to derive policy gradient algorithms.
 In fact, recently [Parmas \& Sugiyama (2021)](https://proceedings.mlr.press/v130/parmas21a) unify both the common "REINFORCE" (or the log-trick) and the pathwise/reparametrization estimators under an importance sampling perspective, in the general setting (not restricted to RL objectives).
 Quoting from the paper: "*We on the other hand, suggest importance sampling as a key component of any gradient estimator,[...]*"  .